Luis Arraez Player Props: Marlins vs. Twins

 Luis Arraez At The Plate (2022)

-- Among qualified batters in baseball last season, he ranked fourth in batting average, 11th in on-base percentage, and 73rd in slugging.
+- Among the qualifying hitters in MLB action last year, he ranked fourth in batting average, 11th in on-base percentage, and 73rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.